List of Australian AM radio stations: The amateur years

-In the 1920s transmission on the medium wave band was dominated by amateurs who after qualifying by means of an examination and displaying proficiency in Morse code communication (though the band was restricted to telephony), were issued with a call sign consisting of a number denoting for which State the licence was issued (2=NSW, 3=Vic; 4=Qld; 5=SA and NT; 6=WA; 7=Tas) and a two-letter suffix of their own choosing.
-A licence fee was paid to the Postmaster General's Department, renewable every five years.
+In the 1920s transmission on the medium wave band was dominated by amateurs who after qualifying by means of an examination and displaying proficiency in Morse code communication (though the band was restricted to telephony), were issued with a call sign consisting of a number denoting for which State the licence was issued (2=New South Wales, 3=Victoria; 4=Queensland; 5=South Australia and Northern Territory; 6=Western Australia; 7=Tasmania) and a two-letter suffix of their own choosing.
+A licence fee was paid to the Postmaster-General's Department, renewable every five years.
 Amateurs generally designed and built their own equipment.

-One such amateur was Tom Elliot, who in 1921 established station 4CM for its owner Dr. McDowall.
-This would be part of the impetus behind the Queensland Government establishing 4QG, Australia's first Government-owned station.
+One such amateur was Tom Elliot, who in 1921 established station 4CM for its owner Dr McDowall.
+This would be part of the impetus behind the Government of Queensland establishing 4QG, Australia's first Government-owned station.

-Another noted pioneer was Charles "Charlie" Maclurcan, whose station 2CM made many distance records on long and short wave, but apparently never experimented with medium wave, the subject of this article.
+Another noted pioneer was Charles Maclurcan, whose station 2CM made many distance records on long and short wave, but apparently never experimented with medium wave, the subject of this article.

 Radio receivers were also the province of enthusiasts, who were required to own a listener's licence.
 Much interest revolved around reception of distant signals ("DX" in the amateurs' terminology) and much valuable experience in the vagaries of radio propagation was gained by the listeners, many of whom collected "QSL" cards — acknowledgement of a confirmed reception by the transmitting station.

 Program material was supplied by the amateur, and included talks, recitations, readings from books and newspapers, and live or recorded music (in those days no copyright fees were payable).
 Broadcast times may have been for only a few hours a day and a few days a week.